10 Things I Hate About Bike Touring

 Mud in Laos

-Rocky roads are annoying, sand is tough, washboards share your brain out of your skull, but mud is a real hell.
+Rocky roads are annoying, sand is tough, and washboards share your brain out of your skull, but mud is a real hell.
 Dragging a fully loaded bike through thick mud is how I figure the life of the damned bike tourers in the depths of the Inferno.

 Check also